Differentially Private Algorithms for Graphs Under Continual Observation: Lower Bound for User-Level Privacy

 \NewDocumentCommand{\trans}{m m}{\operatorname{\tau}(#1, #2)} \NewDocumentCommand{\transnum}{m m}{\lvert \trans{#1}{#2} \rvert } \NewDocumentCommand{\transseq}{m m}{\operatorname{T}(#1, #2)} \NewDocumentCommand{\rev}{m}{{#1}^{-1} } \NewDocumentCommand{\eqclas}{m O{\sim}}{[#1]_{\sim}}

 We show that for several fundamental problems on dynamic graphs like minimum spanning tree and minimum cut, a differentially private algorithm with edge-adjacency on user-level must have an additive error that is linear in the maximum function value.
 Technically, we define the \emph{spread} of a graph function as the maximum difference of the function's value on any two graphs.
 Then, we show that any algorithm must have an error that is linear in the graph function's spread.
 We write this section in terms of edge-adjacency but the corresponding result for node-adjacency carries over.
+See \cref{tbl:sensitivity-results} on page~\pageref{tbl:sensitivity-results} for the resulting lower bounds.

 \opt{conf}{ \begin{definition} Let $G_1$ and $G_2$ be a pair of graphs.
 We define $\trans{G_1}{G_2}$ to be an update sequence $u_1, \ldots, u_\ell$ of minimum length that transforms $G_1$ into $G_2$.
 We denote the graph sequence that results from applying $\trans{G_1}{G_2}$ to $G_1$ by $\transseq{G_1}{G_2}$.